CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 In Teaching 1, Stevens says nothing, but on the first page of the Preface to the New Testament <https://orthic.shorthand.fun/reading> *it* starts below the line and T sits on the line.
 In Teaching 2 he has more fun and uses starting position to indicate an entire omitted word.

-In Revised, Clarey says, "The first letter of a word generally begins or ends on the line, but A, E and O may be raised when preceeding downstrokes."
+In Revised, Clarey says, "The first letter of a word generally begins or ends on the line, but A, E and O may be raised when preceding downstrokes."
 (Revised, General Rules, p3)

 It looks like Stevens is the outlier, but since they wrote the majority of the reading material, we cannot just ignore them.